joristimmerman/JTSettingsKit/README.md

     // create a new section: Camera
     JTSettingsGroup *cameraGroup = [[JTSettingsGroup alloc] initWithTitle:@"Camera"];

-    // Add a multi-select setting (selection of 1 item in a list) [cameraGroup addOptionForType:JTSettingsOptionTypeMultiValue
+    // Add a select setting (selection of 1 item in a list) [cameraGroup addOptionForType:JTSettingsOptionTypeMultiValue
                             label:@"Video resolutions"
                forUserDefaultsKey:@"VideoResolutions"